-If the results of the checks according to 9.2 are satisfactory, the inspector shall issue a type approval certificate.
+If the results of the prototype tests and checks according to 9.2 are satisfactory, the inspector shall issue a type approval certificate.
 Annex C provides a typical example of a suitable form of type approval certificate.
 Other formats with at least the same content are also acceptable.